 Impaired Driver Assessments

-Anyone charged with an impaired driving offense in New York State must be evaluated by a qualified professional who has been approved by New York State Office of Alcoholism and Substance Abuse Services (OASAS) for DWI screenings and assessment (see OASAS letter dated August 24, 2007).
+In accordance with changes in the State's Vehicle and Traffic law (VTL) of 2006 and 2007 (§1198-a), anyone charged with or convicted of an impaired driving offense in New York State must be evaluated by a qualified professional who has been approved by New York State Office of Alcoholism and Substance Abuse Services (OASAS) for DWI screenings and assessment (see OASAS letter dated August 24, 2007).
 This state-mandated process includes a psychosocial interview, physical and mental assessment, alcohol/substance use history, and at least one of the following written instruments: